Champions League talking points: Harry Kane's search for silverware and Kylian Mbappe's probable final shot with Paris St-Germain

 First legs

-February 13: FC Copenhagen vs Man City, RB Leipzig vs Real Madrid
+February 13: FC Copenhagen 1-2 Man City, RB Leipzig 0-1 Real Madrid

 February 14: PSG vs Real Sociedad, Lazio vs Bayern Munich